 The Sacred Constitution on the Liturgy, Sacrosanctum Concilium of the Second Vatican Council says that, "The purpose of the sacraments is to sanctify men, to build up the body of Christ, and, finally, to give worship to God; because they are signs they also instruct.
 They not only presuppose faith, but by words and objects they also nourish, strengthen, and express it; that is why they are called "sacraments of faith."
 They do indeed impart grace, but, in addition, the very act of celebrating them most effectively disposes the faithful to receive this grace in a fruitful manner, to worship God duly, and to practice charity" (S.C.
 59).
-At STM, we view our celebration and reception of the sacraments as the core of our parish identity and unity.
+At STM, our celebration and reception of the sacraments is the core of our parish's life.

 The parents, as registered parishioners of Saint Thomas More Church may make arrangements for the Baptism of their child by contacting the parish office.
 Typically, Baptisms are celebrated on the Second Sunday of the month at 1:30 PM in the Church.
 Preparation for the sacramental liturgy includes the participation in a Class for first-time parents led by our Baptismal team.

 The Eucharistic Liturgy, the Holy Sacrifice of Mass is celebrated 7 days/week at Saint Thomas More.
 The Mass Schedule is as follows: